pytorch/ignite/examples/references/segmentation/pascal_voc2012/NOTES_Trains.md

 ### Install and configure trains-agent

-1. Install ``trains-agent``.
+1. Install ``trains-agent``

         pip install trains-agent

-1. Configure ``trains-agent`` by running the setup wizard.
+1. Configure ``trains-agent`` by running the setup wizard

         trains-agent init

 ### Remotely execute the experiment

 1. Start a **Trains** worker.
-Run a ``trains-agent daemon`` listening to a queue.
+Run a ``trains-agent daemon`` listening to a queue

     For example, run a ``trains-agent daemon`` listening to the ``default`` queue and using multiple GPUs.

         trains-agent daemon --gpus 0,1 --queue default

 1. Locate the experiment.
-In the **Trains Web-App (UI)**, Projects page, click on the project card.
+In the **Trains Web-App (UI)**, Projects page, click on the project card

-1. If you want to run a copy of the experiment, and keep the original, do the following:
+1. Make a copy of the experiment
-    1. On the project page, right click the experiment.
+    1. In the experiment table, right-click the experiment
-    1. Click **Clone**.
+    1. On the sub-menu, select **Clone**
-    1. Select the project, type a name for the copy, and type a description, or accept the defaults.
+    1. Select the project, type a name for the copy, and type a description, or accept the defaults
-    1. Click **CLONE**.
+    1. Click the **CLONE** button

     The copy of the experiment is created.
 Its details pane opens.

-1. Add the experiment (the original or the copy) to a queue that the ``trains-agent daemon`` is listening to.
+1. Send the experiment for remote execution, by enqueuing it in one of the job execution queues

-    1. In the experiment table, right click the experiment.
+    1. In the experiment table, right-click the experiment
-    1. Click **Enqueue**.
+    1. On the sub-menu, select **Enqueue**
-    1. Select the default queue.
+    1. Select the *default* queue
-    1. Click **ENQUEUE**.
+    1. Click the **ENQUEUE** button

     The experiment's status changes to Pending.

-When the copy of the experiment reaches the top of the queue, the ``trains-agent deamon`` fetches it, its status changes to Running, and ``trains-agent`` executes it while logging and monitoring.
+When the experiment reaches the top of the job execution queue, the ``trains-agent deamon`` fetches it, its status changes to Running, and ``trains-agent`` executes it while logging and monitoring.
 You can track the experiment while it is in progress, and anytime afterwards.